Oemleria cerasiformis: Sex

 Osoberry is dioecious, with almost all plants being male or female.
 The shrubs have groups of up to twenty closely spaced stems of the same sex.
 The plants consist of almost completely strictly one gender, and the individuals are usually male.
 The reproductive biomass that males are mostly made up of are flowers and petals.
 On the other hand, the reproductive biomass of female individuals is largely made up of the fruit set.
 Only female osoberry produce fruit.

 Taxonomy

 David Douglas and John Scouler were the first botanists to collect Oemleria in 1825, followed by Tolmie, Gairdner, and Nuttall.
 The genus was first named Nuttallia in 1839, but that name had already been given to three other genera.
 In 1841, Reichenbach published Oemleria as a nomen novum, in honor of Augustus Gottlieb Oemler, a naturalist in Dresden who had lived in Georgia, had known Nuttall, and had given Reichenbach specimens of plants from America.
 Reichenbach did not publish a name for the species under the new genus, and most botanists later adopted Osmaronia cerasiformis, published by Edward Lee Greene in 1891, until 1975, when J.W.
-Landon reasserted the prioity of Reichenbach's name and published the full proper name of the species.
+Landon reasserted the priority of Reichenbach's name and published the full proper name of the species.